nghiashiyi/flutter_polyline_points/README.md

+This repository is a fork of the original [flutter_polyline_points](https://pub.dev/packages/flutter_polyline_points) plugin, which provides functionality to decode encoded Google Polyline strings into a list of geo-coordinates.
+The purpose of this fork is to ensure that the plugin remains up-to-date, as the original author has not maintained it anymore.
+Thanks @shkvoretz for Flutter SDK upgrading.

 # flutter_polyline_points
 A flutter plugin that decodes encoded google polyline string into list of geo-coordinates suitable for showing route/polyline on maps